Cynthia Bailey Opens Up About Phaedra Parks Scandal: Is This Why Peter Thomas Walked Off?

 Cynthia Bailey didn’t get caught up in the drama on this season of The Real Housewives of Atlanta, as she shared her journey through her divorce and her journey to finding a new home.
 But there wasn’t much drama going on between herself and her ex-husband, Peter Thomas, as the two of them separated and divorced in a cordial manner.
 But when Peter showed up at the reunion special, he decided to walk off the set.
-Many people questioned why Thomas decided to walk off and Cynthia has hinted that it could be due to Phaedra Parks’ lies.
+Many people questioned why Thomas decided to walk off, and Cynthia has hinted that it could be due to Phaedra Parks’ lies.
 After the final part of the reunion aired on Bravo, viewers are now starting to understand what Peter may have known all along.

 According to a new Bravo report, Cynthia Bailey is now opening up about what she felt when Phaedra was caught in a lie.
 The cameras caught Bailey with her mouth open.
 She was truly shocked to hear the lies that Phaedra had been spreading about her former friend.
 It was even more shocking that Porsha Williams believed everything Parks was saying.